mataku/MiddleEllipsisText/README.md

 ### Compose Multiplatform

-MiddleEllipsisText and MiddleEllipsisText support Compose Multiplatform experimentally and only available for iOS (and Android).
+MiddleEllipsisText and MiddleEllipsisText3 support Compose Multiplatform experimentally and only available for iOS (and Android).

 ```kotlin
 sourceSets {